A proposal for strategically approaching the eLearning challenges facing Jefferson

 - Live count monitoring of online classes will become a regular, ongoing practice.

 - An eLearning Team will be established.
-This Team will be responsible for the professionaltraining of faculty, assisting in the development of new courses, and the support of eLearning students.
+This Team will be responsible for the professional

 - Qualification of faculty will be uniformly verified.